facebook/Tweaks/README.md

 ### Tweaks UI
 To configure your tweaks, you need a way to show the configuration UI.
 There's two options for that:

  - Traditionally, tweaks is activated by shaking your phone.
-To use that, just replace your root `UIx` with a `FBTweakShakeWindow`.
+To use that, just replace your root `UIWindow` with a `FBTweakShakeWindow`.
 If you're using Storyboards, you can override `-window` on your app delegate:

 ```objective-c
 - (UIWindow *)window